hernandez87v/emuflight.github.io/index.markdown

 ## [](#header-2)News

 - New to EmuFlight and just want to get started?
-See the Installation Section.
+See the [Installation Section](https://github.com/emuflight/EmuFlight/wiki/Installing-EmuFlight).
+- Feature listing per firmware milestone are in the [What makes EmuFlight different?](https://github.com/emuflight/EmuFlight/wiki/What-makes-EmuFlight-different%3F) link.

 ### [](#header-3)Header 3